Tasha-Tut/MIPT_1sem_C-/README.md

 # MIPT_contests
-My C++ and algorythms contests in MIPT.
+My C++ and algorithms contests in MIPT.